WICG/webpackage/js/sign/README.md

 openssl genpkey -algorithm Ed25519 -out ed25519key.pem
 ```

-**Note**: Although both are key types are secure,
-we recommend using ed25519 as it is cosidered slightly more secure than ecdsa-p256.
-The ecdsa algorithm, in opposite to deterimistic ed25519, is relying on strength of pseudo-random generator.
+**Note**: We recommend using Ed25519, as it is considered more secure than ECDSA P-256.
+Unlike ECDSA, which relies on a pseudo-random number generator and is vulnerable to entropy-related flaws, Ed25519 is deterministic and remains secure even if the system's random number generator is compromised.

 ### ECDSA P-256
 ```bash